iszczesniak/cpp/deduction/index.md

 * a call to a member template function (including a constructor),

-* an initialization of a variable of type `auto` (including function parameters and returned values).
+* an initialization of a variable of type `auto` (including a function parameter and a return value).

 # Deduction basics